bodastage/boda-huaweiummlparser/README.md

 Huawei MML parser for Huawei 3G and 4G MML files

 # Usage
-java -jar  huaweicmmotreeparser.jar data.xml outputDirectory
+java -jar  huaweiummlparser.jar data.xml outputDirectory

 # Requirements
 To run the jar file, you need Java version 1.8 and above.

 # Getting help
-To report issues with the application or request new features use the issue [tracker](https://github.com/bodastage/boda-huaweicmmotreeparser/issues).
+To report issues with the application or request new features use the issue [tracker](https://github.com/bodastage/boda-huaweiummlparser/issues).
 For help and customizations send an email to info@bodastage.com.

 # Credits
 [Bodastage Solutions](http://www.bodastage.com) - info@bodastage.com